mikesaint-antoine/GRN_python/README.md

 Eventually I'd like to turn this project into a legit Python library that can be installed with pip, but I'm not at that point yet.
 So for now, there isn't really an installation.
 Just download the file with the functions you want to use (inference.py for example), put it in the same folder as your project, and import it into your code ("import inference", for example).
 Sorry for this being kinda low-tech, but at the moment I think this is the easiest thing to do.

+## User Guides
+For every function file, there's a Jupyter notebook explaining how to use the functions.
+For example, the functions in "inference.py" are tested and explained in the "testing_inference.ipynb" Jupyter notebook.
+If you don't like using Jupyter notebooks, you can find similar testing code in the "testing_inference.py" file (and other corresponding testing files for each function file).

 ## Questions?
 Please feel free to email me at mikest@udel.edu with any questions!